 I usually send people to dietdoctor.com for general information on the low-carb, high-fat lifestyle.
 They are stronger advocates of intermittent fasting than I am.
 I don’t believe you need to fast to lose weight.
 Remember, this is a lifestyle change, not a temporary project.
 You shouldn’t do anything that you can’t maintain for the rest of your life.

 If you’re local to the Cedar Rapids, IA area, this is the program I’m in: Health Transitions Clinic.
-If you contact them, they might be able to help you find a similar program in your area.
+Tell them I sent you, and you’ll get a discount.
+Seriously.

 I’ve read a number of good books on the subject.
 The Taubes book mentioned above is good.
 Here are a couple more: